ethanfs20/Bash-Scripts/README.md

 # Bash-Scripts
-A collection of scripts written in the BASH language.
+A collection of scripts written in shell.